fufexan/cv/metadata.typ

   //homepage: "fufexan.net",
 )
 #let headerQuote = [
-  Second year Computer Engineering student with a passion for developing great programs and managing systems.
+  Third year Computer Engineering student with a passion for developing great programs and managing systems.
 Enjoys finding the intersection between fast, correct and elegant code.
 ]